 providing specific reporting on usage and quality of service.

 This transaction is contingent on EBS successfully completing a 14-day performance test in four cities during a period ending 90 days from the signing of the agreement.
 If the minimum requirements are met as expected, the agreement will take effect for the 25 MSAs 120 days after signing.
+If Service Level Agreements (SLAs) are failed, EBS pays damages and, if repeated, Microsoft may terminate the agreement with additional penalties, leaving EBS with significant stranded costs.

-Microsoft Network Internet Access (“MSNIA”) is a subsidiary of Microsoft Corporation and is seeking to market high speed DSL access through agreements with ILECs.
-With five million customers, MSNIA is currently the second largest provider of dial up Internet Access in the U.S. AOL is the largest provider of dial-up access in the U.S. with 25 million customers.
+Microsoft Network Internet Access (“MSNIA”), a subsidiary of Microsoft Corporation, is seeking to market high speed DSL access through agreements with ILECs.
+With five million customers, MSNIA is currently the second largest provider of dial-up Internet Access in the U.S. AOL is the largest provider of dial-up access in the U.S. with 25 million customers.

-TRANSACTION SOURCES AND USES OF FUNDS
+TRANSACTION SOURCES AND USES OF FUNDS ($000s)